 Portfolio Management and Wealth Planning >>

-Are you planning to sit your CFA Level 1 exams?
-Don’t miss your opportunity to receive discounted exam registration and a waived CFA Program enrolment fee (if applicable).
 In each (US) academic year the Department of Economics and Finance can nominate five students for the Awareness Scholarships to take the CFA Level 1 exam in either December or June the following year.
-The next round of scholarships will be for June 2017.
+Applications for the December 2017 round have closed.

-Applications normally require you to email a one-page cover letter and your CV to the UC CFA Program coordinator.
+If you plan to take the exam level 1 and would like to apply for the tuition waiver scholarship you should email a one-page cover letter and your CV to firstname.lastname@example.org (subject: CFA exam scholarship application).
 Your cover letter should address the following two questions:

 - How well have you prepared for the exam?
 You may include a specific study plan.

 - How would the scholarship and the exam help you achieve your professional goals?

 You may include a one-page study plan at the end of your application.
 Please combine your documents in one (and only one) pdf file.
 If you submit more than one file, only the first one will be considered.